-What separates this game from other video poker games is that a range of four-of-a-kind variants disrupt the normal hierarchy of hands.
+What separates this game from those on other video poker sites is that a range of four-of-a-kind variants disrupt the normal hierarchy of hands.
 A royal flush is the highest paying hand, followed by a straight flush, then four of a kind (aces or eights), four of a kind (sevens) and four of a kind (any other card).
 Chasing one of these four of a kind combinations makes Aces and Eights one of the most rewarding, and exciting, poker variants to play.

 What Aces and Eights does have in common with most online video poker slots is that it will offer players the chance to play multiple hands at the same time, increasing the chances of winning, with players often able to try their luck on up to 100 hands at once.

 Unlike other poker games, players play directly against the dealer.
 Clicking 'deal' in a game of Aces and Eights will result in five cards being dealt to you, face up.
 Hold the best cards and discard the rest before clicking 'draw' to replace the discarded cards with new ones from the same pack, with the ultimate goal of building the strongest hand.
 The rankings of each hand shown below:

 It's inadvisable to break up a playing hand, unless you have four of the five cards needed to make up a royal flush.
 If you aren't dealt a playing hand, hold all strong cards for the best chance of a high-paying hand after the draw.